 The following are the basic requirements for Technician Certification:

 - Didactic education course covering the 36-hour BCIA Blueprint of Knowledge statements from a regionally-accredited academic institution or a BCIA-accredited training program.

 - Proof of an neuroanatomy, neurophysiology, or physiological psychology course

 - Internship/Mentoring to learn the application of clinical skills.
 Mentoring Contact Hours refers to 10 hours of time spent to review 20 patient sessions and to learn basic equipment, electrode placements, and personal self-regulation skills.

-- Written Certification Exam - When you have been notified that your application has been accepted, you may make plans to take your written exam either at a scheduled exam site or by using the special exam option.
+- Written Certification Exam - When you have been notified that your application has been accepted, you may make plans to take your written exam either using the special exam option.

-Certification is valid for four years and recertification is based on the successful completion of the written exam or the documentation of 30 hours of accredited, biofeedback-relevant continuing education.
+Certification is valid for four years and recertification is based on the successful completion of the written exam or the documentation of 30 hours of accredited, neurofeedback-relevant continuing education.